Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Approximate contradiction

-\begin{SampleEnv}[continued] At time $t_1$, the set of observations $\textbf{OBS}$ includes three observations: she is a woman, she drives her car and does her shopping regularly.
-At time $t_2$, a sensor indicates that she did not leave her home during the last 15 days.
+\begin{example} At time $t_1$, the set of observations $\textbf{OBS}$ includes nine observations related to an elderly person: she is a woman, she lives alone and she does not have a stroke, does not have dementia, does not have muscle impairment,and she does not suffer from fracture.
+Moreover, she has a good eyesight, drives her car and does her shopping regularly.
+At time $t_2$, new information showing that Mrs. Wilson has lost her autonomy arrives.

 This new information contradicts the set $\textbf{OBS'}$, but, it is clear that the contradiction occurs regardless of the elderly’ sex.
-Hence, information about the person’s sex is not a necessary part of the set $\textbf{S}_{o_{new}}$ of obsolete observations. \end{SampleEnv}
+Hence, information about the person’s sex is not a necessary part of the set $\textbf{S}_{o_{new}}$ of obsolete observations. \end{example}

 According to the Bayesian net assumption, when all nodes of the Markov Blanket of the node $O_{new}$ are observed, $O_{new}$ becomes independent of any other node.
-We now consider that case, \textit{i.e.}, we assume now that the spouses, parents and children of $O_{new}$ are all observed (see Figure \ref{fig2:pruning}).
+We now consider that case, \textit{i.e.}, we assume now that the spouses, parents and children of $O_{new}$ are all observed (see Fig.~\ref{exp}).
 Thus all the variables of MB($O_{new}$) have an observation in $\textbf{OBS'}$.
-The gray area in Figure \ref{fig2:pruning} represents the Markov blanket as explained in Section \ref{section2}.
-In this case, we can restrict $\textbf{OBS'}$ to the subset $\textbf{S}_{o_{new}}$ of observations included in MB($O_{new}$) as follows:
+The gray area in Fig.~\ref{exp} represents the Markov blanket as explained in Sect.~\ref{section2}.
+Here, we can restrict $\textbf{OBS'}$ to the subset $\textbf{S}_{o_{new}}$ of observations included in MB($O_{new}$) as follows:

 Therefore, when we have a contradiction, instead of exploring the whole set $\textbf{OBS'}$ looking for obsolete observations, we only need to check observations on variables of the Markov Blanket of $O_{new}$.